Riscy Pygness User Manual

 Riscy Pygness is a 32-bit multitasking Pygmy Forth for the ARM.
 It includes full source code for both the host (your desktop PC) and target (your ARM development board).
 The license is BSD/MIT-like so you can do (nearly) anything you like with it.

 It is aimed at relatively small embedded ARM systems rather than desktop ARM systems or large embedded ARM systems running an operating system (OS).
 Riscy Pygness is a stand-alone system that is its own multitasking OS.
 The current version needs about 4 KB of flash and 1.5 KB RAM.
 (The size can be reduced further depending on your needs.)
-This makes it suitable for use in even the smaller ARM variants such as these Philips NXP
+This makes it suitable for use in even the smaller ARM variants such as these NXP (formerly Philips) chips

 It can address the full 4 GB address space, so it can take advantage of all the flash and RAM available in the larger variants.